jheel0802/Eidelweiss_hackathon/README.md

   <p>This project is licensed under the <a href="LICENSE">MIT License</a>.</p>

   <h2>Contact</h2>
-  <p>If you have any questions or suggestions, please feel free to contact the project maintainer at your-email@example.com.</p>
+  <p>If you have any questions or suggestions, please feel free to contact us</p>